emoji-gen/browser-extension/README.md

 $ yarn run build # for production
 ```

-Next, please load `dist` directory as browser extension on Chrome or Firefox.
+Next, please load `dist/extension` directory as browser extension on Chrome or Firefox.

 ## Supported Browsers
 Microsoft Edge is not supported, because Edge's WebExtensions support is incomplete.